I retracted some of the following in a 2022 post. Apologies

 "Cryptocurrencies" have always been worthless.
 But since market valuation is based on trades, and since a buyer always believes what he buys has value, market value cannot - by definition - show the actual value of "assets" such as "cryptocurrencies".
 The market cap of "cryptocurrencies" is surely going to keep decreasing as more and more people lose their illusions, but it will never reach zero.

 The article also has the merit of distinguishing blockchains from "cryptocurrencies".
-The blockchain technology probably has actual value.
-However, I need to warn about how the article treats the blockchain technology.
+The blockchain technology could be considered valuable.
+However, I need to warn about how the article treats it.
 Essentially, blockchains are a marketing invention made to portray Bitcoin as credible and ingenious.
-There is nothing novel or really interesting about blockchains.
+Merkel trees are useful, but there is nothing novel or really interesting about blockchains.
 Most projects using them are either creations of scammers who wanted a credible way to attract investments from superficial investors, just like "cryptocurrencies", or a way for legitimate entrepreneurs with projects that don't need blockchains to convince easily impressed investors more easily.
 In fact, it turns out the blockchain technology is such a bubble that a study found it is almost always a disappointment.